 Harmony at Tower Hill accommodation provides a central location close to Port Fairy and Warrnambool, and offers exceptional ambience by providing stylish, roomy and comfortable accommodation positioned with your privacy in mind.

-Each spacious accommodation has reverse cycle air conditioning, leather chaise, large flat screen LED LCD TV, Blue Ray Player and iPod compatible entertainment unit.
-There is a selection of popular DVDs, books and games.
+Each spacious accommodation has reverse cycle air conditioning, leather chaise, large flat screen LED LCD "Smart" TV and iPod compatible entertainment unit.
+There is a selection of popular books and games.

 Your accommodation contains a fully equipped kitchen with equipment, utensils and crockery for all your needs.